Up-Devs/db-docs/guide/guide/mongoDB/first.md

 [Docs 📗](https://updevs-db.js.org/docs/#/docs/main/main/class/MongoDB)

 ::: danger
 NEVER, EVER publish or publicly share your mongo connection string.
+If someone can access it; they can delete datas, save other datas and they can access your datas.
-So, put this class in a private file.
+<br><br>To prevent this from happening, create this class in a private file.
 :::

 ## Setting, deleting and fetching datas (basic)